Oladimeji088/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project Display the content of the /etc/passwd file.
+This is readme is for the No.3 project